todd-dsm/vault-ops/README.md

 Tiller (the Helm server-side component) has been upgraded to the current version.
 Happy Helming!
-echo "source scripts/build.env tsirung" source scripts/build.env tsirung           <- Instructions
+echo "source scripts/build.env auth" source scripts/build.env auth           <- Instructions
 ```

 Subequent scripts need the variables in `scripts/build.env`.
 The `Makefile` will have them by the time it needs them.
-I called the _release_ `tsirung`; pass in whatever string you want.
+I called the _release_ `auth`; pass in whatever string you want.

 ```
-$ source scripts/build.env tsirung
+$ source scripts/build.env auth
-++ export myRelease=tsirung
+++ export myRelease=auth
-++ myRelease=tsirung
+++ myRelease=auth
 ++ export KUBE_NS=default
 ++ KUBE_NS=default
 ++ export VAULT_ADDR=https://localhost:8200